You are getting sleepy...

 - In the episode "Lesson Zero", ponies under the effects of the 'Want It, Need It' spell get hearts for eyes.

-- In the episode "Heart and Hooves Day", Big Mac and Cheerilee get purple spiral eyes when under the influence of the Love Potion... which is actually a Love Poison.
+- In the episode "Hearts and Hooves Day", Big Mac and Cheerilee get purple spiral eyes when under the influence of the Love Potion... which is actually a Love Poison, causing them to become Sickeningly Sweethearts.

 - In Equestria Girls, the Canterlot High students have glowing monochromatic blue-green eyes while under the control of Devil!Sunset Shimmer.